FC Shakhtar Donetsk junior squads and academy: International competitions

-Since 2013 Shakhtar's junior team competed at the UEFA Youth League.
-Its first game it played on 17 September 2013 at the Zubieta Facilities against Real Sociedad Juvenil.
-The team played in every season except for the 2016–17 season.
-Since 2015 Shakhtar fields its junior team along with its main rival Dynamo.
+Since 2013, Shakhtar's junior team competed at the UEFA Youth League.
+Shakhtar became the first Ukrainian team to enter the competition.
+The first game was played on 17 September 2013 at the Zubieta Facilities against Real Sociedad Juvenil.
+The first goal for Shakhtar in the competition was scored by Ukrainian international footballer Artur Miranyan, who later switched to play for Armenia.

-In 2014 Shakhtar's juniors reached the UEFA Youth League finals, but lost it.
+In 2015, Shakhtar's juniors reached the UEFA Youth League finals, but lost it.